-Though the ‘clearing’ aspect is the most visible part of NARA, it has other components which all work to make economies more stable yet progressive, and recession or depression-proof.
-The most important is the promotion of the idea of ‘society’ in economics.
-To solve economic problems, we must go directly to the core meaning of ‘Economics’.
+Though the ‘clearing’ aspect is the most visible part of NARA, it has other parts which all work to make economies more stable and crisis-proof.
+The most important part is the promotion of the idea called ‘society’ which is currently absent in Economics.

 - In the case of the arts just named, we can state the proper work or function of each.

 - Can we (similarly) state the proper work and function of economy?

 - I think it must be the business of the good economist at any rate to manage his own house or estate well.
 (Xenophone, Oeconomicus)

 Since a household or society is made up of members, then a failed economic system is one where its members are performing below average or not to their ordinary potential, due to some suffering from poverty, lack of opportunity, and other forms of injustice.
 In the same way, a family is considered a failure if or ‘bad’ if it lets one of its children get malnourished while the rest grow fat, some of its children are highly educated while others are not, or when its children fight amongst each other violently and regularly, or is filled with vice.

 To prevent inequality, conflict, and vice, we put the the idea of society as the first and underlying idea behind economics, instead of the self, in our proposed science called SORAnomics.
 This added emphasis on society will better check the selfishness in the human species, which was implanted by Mother Nature to preserve one’s existence.